CanCanCommunity/cancancan/README.md

 CanCan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
 All permissions are defined in a single location (the `Ability` class) and not duplicated across controllers, views, and database queries.

+# New Maintainer Needed

+Cancancan is looking for someone new to maintain the project.
+If you are interested, please join the converstaion at #209

 ## Mission